LuthandoYekani/Cybersecurity-Portfolio/Risk-Assessments/Enterprise-Cybersecurity-Policy/REPORT.md

 ---

+# 5. Definitions

+### Information Asset

+Any information that has value to the organisation, whether stored electronically or physically.

+---

+### Endpoint

+Any device connected to the organisational network including desktops, laptops, mobile devices and servers.

+---

+### Security Incident

+Any event that compromises, or has the potential to compromise, the confidentiality, integrity, or availability of organisational information or systems.

+---

+### Authentication

+The process of verifying the identity of a user before granting access to organisational resources.

+---

+### Least Privilege

+The security principle whereby users receive only the minimum permissions necessary to perform their assigned duties.

+---

-# 5. Roles and Responsibilities
+# 6. Roles and Responsibilities

-## Management
+## Executive Management

-Management is responsible for:
+Responsible for:

-- Approving this policy
+- Approving security policies
+- Allocating security resources
 - Supporting cybersecurity initiatives
-- Providing adequate security resources
 - Ensuring organisational compliance

 ---

-## IT Administrators
+## IT Security Administrators

-IT Administrators are responsible for:
+Responsible for:

 - Implementing technical security controls
-- Maintaining network security
-- Monitoring systems
+- Monitoring network activity
+- Managing user accounts
-- Applying security updates
+- Applying security patches
-- Responding to security incidents
+- Investigating security incidents
+- Maintaining backup procedures

 ---

 ## Users

-Users are responsible for:
+Responsible for:

-- Following all security requirements
+- Following this policy
-- Protecting login credentials
+- Protecting passwords
 - Reporting security incidents immediately
 - Using organisational systems responsibly
+- Completing cybersecurity awareness training

 ---

-# 6. Security Policy Statements
+# 7. Security Policy Statements

-## 6.1 User Authentication
+## Authentication

-- Every user must have a unique username.
+- Every user shall have a unique username.
-- Passwords must contain a minimum of ten characters.
+- Passwords shall contain at least ten characters.
-- Passwords must include uppercase letters, lowercase letters, at least three numbers, and two special characters.
+- Passwords shall include uppercase letters, lowercase letters, three numbers and two special characters.

 ---

-## 6.2 Secure Remote Access
+## Remote Access

-Remote administration shall only use SSH.
+SSH Version 2 shall be the only approved remote administration protocol.

 Telnet is prohibited.

 ---

-## 6.3 Network Segmentation
+## Network Segmentation

-Guest VLAN users shall not have access to the Admin VLAN.
+Guest VLANs shall never communicate directly with administrative VLANs.

-Network segmentation must be maintained to reduce security risks.
+Network segmentation shall be maintained to minimise attack surfaces.

 ---

-## 6.4 Endpoint Protection
+## Endpoint Security

-Anti-malware software shall remain enabled and updated on all organisational devices.
+All endpoints shall:

+- Run approved anti-malware software.
+- Receive operating system updates.
-Software updates and security patches shall be installed promptly.
+- Receive security patches promptly.

 ---

-## 6.5 Incident Reporting
+## Incident Reporting

-All cybersecurity incidents shall be reported immediately to the IT Department.
+Every suspected cybersecurity incident shall be reported immediately to the IT Security Department.

-Users shall not attempt to investigate or resolve incidents independently.
+Employees shall not attempt to investigate incidents independently.

 ---

-## 6.6 Workstation Security
+## Workstation Security

-Users shall lock or log off their computers whenever leaving their workstation unattended.
+Users shall lock their workstation whenever leaving their desk.

 ---

-## 6.7 Removable Media
+## Removable Media

-USB devices and removable storage must be scanned for malware before use.
+All removable media must be scanned before use.

-Quick scans are not permitted.
+Unapproved storage devices are prohibited.

 ---

-## 6.8 Network Device Security
+## Backup Management

-Router and switch configurations shall be backed up securely on a regular basis.
+Network device configurations shall be backed up regularly.

-Backup restoration tests should be performed periodically.
+Backup restoration testing shall be conducted periodically.

 ---

-## 6.9 Credential Protection
+## Credential Protection

-Users shall not share usernames or passwords with any other person.

-Account sharing is strictly prohibited.
+Users shall never:

+- Share passwords
+- Share user accounts
+- Store passwords insecurely

 ---

-## 6.10 Device Management
+## Device Management

-Unauthorised devices shall not be connected to the organisational network.
+Only authorised devices may connect to the organisational network.

+Unauthorised devices shall be removed immediately.

 ---

-# 7. Enforcement
+# 8. Enforcement

 Failure to comply with this policy may result in:

-- Disciplinary action
+- Formal disciplinary action
-- Suspension of network access
+- Removal of network access
-- Revocation of user privileges
+- Suspension of user accounts
-- Legal action where applicable
+- Legal proceedings where applicable

 ---

-# 8. Policy Review
+# 9. Policy Review

-This policy shall be reviewed annually or following any significant cybersecurity incident, major infrastructure change, or regulatory update.
+This policy shall be reviewed:

+- Annually
+- Following major security incidents
+- After significant infrastructure changes
+- Following legislative changes

-Next Review Date:
+Next scheduled review:

 **18 May 2027**

 ---

-# 9. Supporting Security Controls
+# 10. Supporting Security Controls

-This policy is supported by the following technical controls implemented within the enterprise environment:
+The following technical controls support this policy:

 - VLAN Segmentation
 - SSH Version 2
 - Port Security
-- Syslog Monitoring
+- Syslog
-- Snort Intrusion Detection System
+- Snort IDS
+- Wireshark Analysis
 - Static Routing
-- Access Control Lists (ACLs)
+- ACLs
 - Password Encryption
+- Incident Response Procedures

 ---

-# 10. Related Projects
+# 11. Related Documents

-This policy is implemented alongside the following portfolio projects:

 - Security Controls and NIST Cybersecurity Framework
+- Cybersecurity Governance KPIs
+- Incident Response Report
+- Network Hardening Documentation
 - Enterprise VLAN Security
-- IDS & Firewall Configuration
-- Incident Response Report
-- Cybersecurity Governance KPIs

 ---

 # Conclusion

-The implementation of this Enterprise Cybersecurity Policy provides a structured governance framework for protecting organisational information assets while promoting secure user behaviour, regulatory compliance, and effective cybersecurity risk management.
-Combined with technical security controls and continuous monitoring, the policy strengthens the organisation's overall cybersecurity posture and supports a proactive approach to information security.
+This Enterprise Cybersecurity Policy establishes a comprehensive governance framework for protecting organisational information systems and supporting secure business operations.
+By combining governance principles with practical technical controls, the organisation strengthens its ability to prevent cyber threats, respond effectively to incidents, and maintain compliance with recognised cybersecurity standards and South African legislation.